nicholaskarlson/Intro_Matrix_Algebra/README.md

 # To view and download a pdf version of this textbook that was generated from this repository, Click on the "Releases" tab located near the top or side of this GitHub page; textbook.pdf is the name of the file.
 Or visit https://github.com/nicholaskarlson/Intro_Matrix_Algebra/releases

-# An Introduction to Matrix Algebra with Applications to Statistics and Machine Learning
+# An Introduction to Matrix Algebra with Applications to Statistics and Machine Learning - Including an Introduction to Python Programming

 _An Open Textbook_